PavanRangani/docs/docs/prd/estate-plan/directives.md

 ### UX Rule

 - Column for `Amendment` section : `Date` & `Notes`
-  - Sorting order: Descending order of `Date`.
 - Authorized individuals are sorted in Alphabetical order.

 ### UI Rule

 - When user select `None` value in dropdown, then show `-` in browse page.
 - If records is not available then show `-`.
-- When `Authorized Individual` is not available then show `No Authorized Individuals Available` message.
+- When no directives available then show `No Directives Available` message.